 There are a few reasons.
-First, it actually encourages online sales.
-Retailers like Bonobos have found that 20% of first-time online customers come from their catalog drops – and they spend 1.5 times as much money as new shoppers who didn’t receive a catalog.
+First, it encourages online sales.
+Retailers like Bonobos have found that 20% of first-time online customers come from their catalog drops, spending 1.5 times as much money as new shoppers who didn’t receive a catalog.
 Second, it means something different nowadays.
 Millennials often refer to traditional catalogs as “magazines” today, so the first instinct in many instances is to browse rather than buy.
-Third, printing options have expanded exponentially since catalogs’ peak selling days, making it both more cost-effective and attractive than ever to make a catalog fun!
-From new paper finishes and weights (have you felt the aqueous finish paper that’s being used lately?!) to cheaper, better digital printing, retailers have embraced the catalog as a further extension of the customer’s experience with their brand.
+Third, printing options have expanded exponentially since catalogs’ peak selling days, making it more cost-effective and attractive than ever to make a catalog fun!
+From new paper finishes and weights (have you felt the aqueous finish paper being used lately?!) to cheaper, better digital printing, retailers have embraced the catalog as a further extension of the customer’s experience with their brand.

 So what can you do to ensure the success of a newly launched catalog in 2014?
 Here are a few tips:

 - Use that data to your advantage: By now, I’m sure you’ve amassed a wealth of customer information from your order histories and email marketing campaigns.
-You can either a) use that data to create specialty ‘mini catalogs’ that appeal to specific demographics or psychographics within your customer base, or b) send only to certain segments at all, such as repeat buyers, customers who haven’t purchased lately, or big spenders.
+You can either a) use that data to create specialty ‘mini catalogs’ that appeal to specific demographics or psychographics within your customer base or b) send only to specific segments, such as repeat buyers, customers who haven’t purchased lately, or big spenders.
 You have the tools – let’s use them!

-- Sync it with your online efforts: As we stated above, catalogs today are driving online sales.. so why not yours feel like an extension of your online persona?
-Provide links to your social media channels so customers can share their purchases with their friends.
-Encourage shoppers to head online to view more color choices or to see a 360º look at the product.
+- Sync it with your online efforts: As we stated above, today’s catalogs drive online sales, so yours can feel like an extension of your online persona.
+Provide links to your social media channels so customers can share their purchases with friends.
+Encourage shoppers to view more color choices online or see a 360º look at the product.
 If you’re really into it, you can even develop your catalog to work with an app such as Qualcomm Vuforia (or create your own!) to bring your product images to life.